EconLearn

 Economies of Scale vs Diseconomies of Scale

 Economies of Scale and Diseconomies of Scale are two Production & Costs concepts in AP Economics that students often mix up.
-In short: economies of scale is economies of scale occur when long-run average total cost decreases as output increases.
-Meanwhile, diseconomies of scale is diseconomies of scale occur when long-run average total cost increases as output increases.
+Economies of scale occur when long-run average total cost decreases as output increases.
+Diseconomies of scale occur when long-run average total cost increases as output increases.
 Here is how they compare side by side.

 Economies of Scale